unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Tested Re, Im and mag to see which one has the best results.
 * FFT and not-FFT (normal) versions can be executed separately.
 * FFT initial base working.
 * Bugfix: Precision and recall corrected.